For conservation practitioners, planners, and land managers

 Track how conditions change over time.

-NDVI, vegetation cover, and drought signals (PDSI) from 1984–2024, available for any point, field, or reach.
+NDVI, vegetation cover, and drought severity (PDSI) from 1984–2025, available for any point, field, or reach.

 Vegetation Composition